-Economic Prosperity: the introduction of invasive species often decimates the populations of competing native species, which in turn limits natural resource supply.
-Furthermore, invasive populations can negatively affect tourism.
+Economic Prosperity: the introduction of invasive species often decimates populations of competing native species, which in turn limits natural resource supplies tied to tourism.

 Local example: Fish that feed on native invertebrates like mayflies and caddisflies may find it more difficult to forage in rivers invaded by New Zealand mudsnails.
 Fish will consume New Zealand mudsnails, but due to the snail’s thick shell, equipped with a tightly closing “hatch”, they are difficult for fish to digest, offer the fish little nutritional value and can be excreted alive.